Styles

 Scales and zoom levels

-To set a scale threshold:
+To define a scale range:

 Symbol